Stochastic discount factor

 The stochastic discount factor is sometimes referred to as the pricing kernel as, if the expectation $E(\tilde{m}\,\tilde{x}_i)$ is written as an integral, then $\tilde{m}$ can be interpreted as the kernel function in an integral transform.
-Other names sometimes used for the SDF are the "marginal rate of substitution" (the ratio of utility of states, when utility is separable and additive, though discounted by the risk-neutral rate), a "change of measure", "state-price deflator" or a "state-price density".
+Other names sometimes used for the SDF are the "marginal rate of substitution" (the ratio of utility of states, when utility is separable and additive, though discounted by the risk-neutral rate), a (discounted) "change of measure", "state-price deflator" or a "state-price density".